DiademSpecialProjects/DesignerFloats.jl/README.md

 The abstract type for all FastFloats is `BinaryFloat`.

-There are four concrete types of BinaryFloat.
-All have 1 Zero and 1 NaN.
+There are five concrete types of BinaryFloat.
+All have 1 Zero.
+Four have 1 NaN.

+- SimpleFloat
+  - unsigned finite values (no NaN, no infinities)

+- FiniteUnsignedFloat
+  - unsigned (non-negative) values without infinity, with NaN
+- UnsignedFloat
+  - unsigned (non-negative) values with infinity, with NaN

+- FiniteSignedFloat
+  - signed values without infinities, with NaN
 - SignedFloat
-  - signed values with infinities
+  - signed values with infinities, with NaN
-- FiniteSignedFloat
-  - signed values without infinities
-- UnsignedFloat
-  - unsigned (non-negative) values with infinity
-- FiniteUnsignedFloat
-  - unsigned (non-negative) values without infinity

 Concrete types specify a Width (number of bits spanned by the representation) and a Precision (number of significant bits, includes the implicit bit).